Saidat23/devops.pbl/project2.md

  When using the Nginx web server, we can create server blocks (similar to virtual hosts in Apache) to encapsulate configuration details and host more than one domain on a single server.

 On Ubuntu 20.04, by default, Nginx has only one server block enabled and it is configured to serve documents out of a directory at /var/www/html.
 It can be difficult to manage if one is hosting multiple sites.
 Rather than modifying /var/www/html, I’ll create a directory structure within /var/www for the "your_domain" website, leaving /var/www/html in place as the default directory to be used if a client request does not match any other sites.
 To create the root web directory for the "your_domain" Website, run "sudo mkdir /var/www/projectLEMP" then, assign ownership of the directory with the $USER environment variable "sudo chown -R $USER:$USER /var/www/projectLEMP", this will reference your current system user.
 Now, We'll open a new configuration file in Nginx’s sites-available directory using any preferred command-line editor.
 Here, Nano editor was used with the command "sudo nano /etc/nginx/sites-available/projectLEMP".
 The bare-bones configuration was pasted in the blank and activated by linking it to the config file from Nginx's sites-enabled directory using "sudo ln -s /etc/nginx/sites-available/projectLEMP /etc/nginx/sites-enabled/".
-Then the configuration was tested for syntax errors with the command "sudo nginx -t"
+Then the configuration was tested for syntax errors with the command "sudo nginx -t".
+The following response (nginx: the configuration file /etc/nginx/nginx.conf syntax is ok,
+nginx: configuration file /etc/nginx/nginx.conf test is successful) indicate that there is no syntax error and the config test is ok.
+The default Nginx host currently configured to use port 80, would need to be disable for it to run.
+This is done by running the command "sudo unlink /etc/nginx/sites-enabled/default" and then , reload Nginx using the command "sudo systemctl reload nginx" to apply the changes.

+Now, the new website is active, but the web root /var/www/projectLEMP is still empty.To test that the new server block is working as expected, an index.html file is created in same location and command "sudo echo 'Hello LEMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) 'with public IP' $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/projectLEMP/index.html" is ran. which give a response :

 ## TESTING PHP WITH NGINX